- Are you a whoop racer looking for the sharpest performance without compromising reliability?

 There are designed with thinner braces to make the most out of the thicker material but remain about 0.5g heavier

-This makes it an extremely stiff and near indestructible platform; allows for very tight tuning.
+This makes it an extremely stiff and nearly indestructible platform; allowing for very tight tuning.

-Please chose which variant you’d like your quad assembled with 🙂
+Please chose which variant you’d like your BNF assembled with 🙂

 — So what about that frame? —